Italy makes push on corruption after scandals

 Corruption cost taxpayers 60 billion euros last year, according to the country’s audit court, and about 4.5 million Italians were offered bribes, a European Commission survey published in February estimated.

-Both recent cases in Lombardy, which includes Italy’s financial capital of Milan, included Calabria’s ‘Ndrangheta, which has overtaken Sicily’s Cosa Nostra as Italy’s most-powerful organized crime syndicate, according to investigators.
+Both recent cases in Lombardy, which includes Italy’s financial capital of Milan, included Calabria’s ‘Ndrangheta, which has overtaken Sicily’s Cosa Nostra as Italy’s most-powerful organised crime syndicate, according to investigators.

-“Fighting corruption is also fighting organized crime,” Giovanni Kessler, head of the European Union’s anti-corruption office OLAF, told Reuters in his office in Brussels.
+“Fighting corruption is also fighting organised crime,” Giovanni Kessler, head of the European Union’s anti-corruption office OLAF, told Reuters in his office in Brussels.

 Kessler, who was formerly an Italian anti-mafia magistrate, encouraged the quick adoption of the new anti-graft legislation that the Senate is voting on.